afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 We're actually able to see the images dashboard of the real Comet application

-As you can see here you can see all the image metadata.8:0Z And here, we can see our different outputs
+As you can see here you can see all the image metadata.

+And here, we can see our different outputs

-These two images seem to be our best. i Che3t t2e a guidance scale of ten and at 20
+These two images seem to be our best

+this is a guidance scale of 10 and at 20

-So we know that our best output seem to occur when the guidance scale is somewhere between 10 and 2
+So we know that our best output seem to occur when the guidance scale is somewhere between 10 and 20

 We might do a further experiment trying more guidance scale values between 10 and 2 till we find the perfect number.8.28 For now, let's move on to trying a different hyperparameter